TimVancompernolle/yayata-common/README.md

 ```
 task start
 ```
-DISCLAIMER: The first time you do ``` task start ``` the ninetofiver pods will crashloop for a while until LDAP an Mysql pods are up.
+DISCLAIMER: The first time you do ``` task start ``` the ninetofiver pods will crashloop for a while until the LDAP and Mysql pods are up.
 These pods spin up a bit slower because their images need to be pulled from an online repo the first time.

 To check on your running pods you can do:
 ```